juan396487/algaecal-front-end-dev-test/README.md

 6. Command Line: npm install
 7. Command Line: gulp

-Project should auto-start served at localhost:3000 with the gulp gile watching for changes
+Project should auto-start served at localhost:3000 with the gulp file watching for changes

 <ul>